• Skip to primary navigation

 Reply

-8. Victoria Dudeck says
+Victoria Dudeck

 What about rubbing the herbs and garlic on the roast along with the salt before the sous vide stage so that the flavors can be infused into the meat for the eight hours?
 I’ve done that for sous vide ribeyes, but it was for a much short time in the sous vide bath.
 What do you think?